anzirish/Finance-Management/readme.md

 - Browser notifications for budget alerts
 - Search and filter functionality for transactions
 ## Design Decisions or Assumptions
-- Data is stored locally in localStorage for privacy with no server required
+- Data is stored locally in localStorage for privacy, with no server required
 - Chart.js used for visualizing trends and category distributions
 - Single-page HTML, CSS, and vanilla JavaScript for minimal dependencies
 - Mobile-responsive design for accessibility across devices